mansonmyr/Automated-cytosolic-microtubule-using-object-detection-ML/README.md

 # Automated-cytosolic-microtubule-using-object-detection-ML
-This repository presents a deep learning pipeline for automated detection of cytosolic microtubules from fluorescence microscopy images using modern object detection techniques.
+This repository presents a prototype deep learning pipeline for automated detection of cytosolic microtubules from fluorescence microscopy images using modern object detection techniques.

 # Overview
 Cytosolic microtubules play essential roles in cellular structure, intracellular transport, and mitotic spindle organization.
 Manual quantification of microtubule structures from microscopy images is time-consuming and subject to user bias.